 B. Prime Coat

-A prime coat is an initial application of a low viscosity liquid material of an existing porous or absorbent pavement surface like W.B.M base course.
+A prime coat is an initial application of a low viscosity liquid material of an existing porous or absorbent pavement surface like a W.B.M. base course.

 The main object of application of the prime coat is to block the voids and to promote adhesion between the existing base and the superimpose bituminous construction.
 Usually, an MC or SC cutback of suitable grade is used as a prime coat.